Skookum/ruby-style-guide/README.md

   the advantage of adding visual difference between block and hash literals.
 Whichever one you pick - apply it consistently.

-  As far as embedded expressions go, there are also two acceptable
+  As far as embedded expressions go, don't use spaces, except around
-  options:

-  **Skookum uses the first option, no spaces in string embedded expressions.**
+  operators:

   ```Ruby
   # good - no spaces